Docker Test Harness#

 For smoke tests, the script accepts multiple os,profile targets and runs the

-corresponding services in parallel via one compose command.
+corresponding services together through one compose invocation.

 These two settings intentionally share the same path on host and container.